onthecodepath/iOS-Interview-Questions/README.md

 #### Why do you generally create a weak reference when using self in a block?

-Using a weak reference avoids retain cycles and memory leaks.
+Sometimes it is necessary it capture self in a block such as when defining a callback block.
+However, since blocks maintain strong references to any captured objects including self, this may lead to a strong reference cycle and memory leak.

 #### What is memory management handled on iOS?